Sato Research Award

 Judging

-A judging panel composed of University Libraries’ staff and Washington University faculty will evaluate entries based on each applicant’s research strategy and personal learning as summarized in the description of the research project.
+As summarized in the research project description, a judging panel composed of Libraries staff and WashU faculty will evaluate entries based on each applicant’s research strategy and personal learning.

 About Dr. Sato

-The vision and funding for this program are provided by a generous endowment established by Dr. Mendel Sato, who hopes “to help awardees do well for themselves and enable them to do good for others.”
+A generous endowment established by Dr. Mendel Sato provides the vision and funding for this program.
+Dr. Sato hopes “to help awardees do well for themselves and enable them to do good for others.”

-Sato received an undergraduate degree in biology from Washington University in 1976 and a doctoral degree in dental medicine, also from WashU, in 1979.
+Sato received an undergraduate degree in biology from WashU in 1976 and a doctoral degree in dental medicine from WashU in 1979.
 Today, Dr. Sato and his wife, Sharon, live in Honolulu, Hawaii, where he operates a dental practice alongside his two sons.
-Inspired by his days as a student at WashU, where he learned by collaborating with faculty members, Sato created an endowment to provide ongoing funding that encourages student exploration into the archives of Washington University Libraries.
-Forty years after leaving Washington University, Sato is helping today’s students have the same kind of powerful learning experience he had.
+Inspired by his days as a student at WashU, where he learned by collaborating with faculty members, Sato created an endowment to provide ongoing funding that encourages student exploration into the Libraries’ archives.
+Forty years after leaving WashU, Sato is helping today’s students have the same powerful learning experience he had.